 Why you should make yogurt

 - You can make yogurt without any special ingredients or kitchen tools.

-- Yogurt is used to make of all sort of other cultured foods.
+- It can be used to make all sort of other cultured foods.

-- If you want more probiotics in your life, then yogurt is a really good option because dairy helps probiotics survive though your stomach.
+- If you want to get more probiotics, then yogurt is a great option because dairy helps probiotics survive digestion.